The late Darrell Mulroy and I became friends after he contacted me because we seemed to agree on many points. He claimed,

 available.
 Like many others, I teach low-light shooting with and without a flashlight.

 Whether or not you're fond of working a flashlight and a firearm simultaneously, you certainly need enough light -

 ambient or user-provided - to identify your target positively before you fire.
 An instructor who trained many residents

-of Memphis TN to qualify for carry permits has observed that, of the none of his students who've needed to use their guns
+of Memphis TN to qualify for carry permits has observed that, of the nearly five dozen of his students who've needed to

-on the street, needed a flashlight to illuminate their targets.
-That may be the case but I see and share several reports
+use their guns on the street, none needed a flashlight to illuminate their targets.
+That may be the case but I see and

 Techniques without Lights